 Museum of the Cherokee Indian

 Like the Japanese during World War II, Native Americans suffered forced relocation as well as organized slaughter and often outright genocide at the hands of American pioneers.
 Those who weren't slaughtered were ultimately relocated and forced into reservations - often land of little value.
 The tale of Cherokee Indians and the Trail of Tears is among the more heinus examples of not just the disregard for their rights but also the failure of law to protect racial minorities in our country.
 Starting in 1830 and continuing through 1838, following the Georgia Gold Rush of 1928, President Andrew Jackson ignored the Supreme Court decision and forced their relocation.
 During this time, more than 16,000 Cherokee (as well as Chickasaw, Chactaw, Creek, Seminole, mixed race, and black freedmen who lived among them) were foced off their land, incarcerated in stockades and forced to walk more than a thousands miles from Georgia and South Carolina into what is now Oklahoma.
 During this process, more than 4,000 died and are burried in unmarked graves along the route.
 The Museum of the Cherokee Indian, along with other monuments along the Trail of Tears National Historic Trail provide an opportunity to better understand these events.

 Military History Sites of Racial Significance

-Originally, I had intended to seperate these each into their own section but the deeper I looked, the more I realized how much military and race has mixed over the years.
+Originally, I had intended to separate these each into their own section but the deeper I looked, the more I realized how much military and race has mixed over the years.
 In many ways, serving in the military is an opportunity for people to show ones patriotism and allegiance since in this country those serving are typically volunteers.
 That doesn't mean there are no abuses here, but the following are some military history sites that will spark new ways of thinking about race in America.